Mauricio-Camilo/devops-bootcamp-m15-ansible/README.md

         command: mv {{ nexus_folder.stdout }} /opt/nexus
         when: nexus_folder.stdout != "/opt/nexus"
   ```
-  find command:Finds the folder starting with nexus- under /opt without diving into subdirectories.
+  find command: Finds the folder starting with nexus- under /opt without diving into subdirectories.

   register: Captures the output (folder name) to use in the next task.

   when: Ensures renaming only happens if the folder isn’t already named /opt/nexus.

 - Running the Ansible Playbook